leangjia/blender_docs/manual/compositing/types/input/render_layers.rst

    Alpha channel.

-.. rubric:: Render passes sockets
+.. rubric:: Render Passes Sockets

 Depending on the Render passes that are enabled, other sockets are available.
 See :doc:`render passes </render/layers/passes>`.